5 Art Rules to Simplify your First Day

 They want to do art.

-Rules can be explained as the month progresses but I know from raising three kids that in order for anything to be carried out with routine, behavior expectation needs to be consistent.
 I never allow students to talk when I’m talking.
 I’ll stop what I’m doing and not proceed until the kids figure it out.
 This includes parent helpers or even classroom aids.
-If a parent talks, I ask them to take it outside.
-Don’t have to do this very often and I do try and be as pleasant as possible, but I’m pretty self-centered and I want the floor all to myself.
-This doesn’t mean that the kids always follow this rule, but I stay consistent and hopefully it sinks in by June.
+This doesn’t mean that the kids always follow this rule, but I stay consistent and hopefully it sinks in by the end of the month.

 So temper your excitement about starting the year off fresh by holding back on all those fabulous rules.
 They can wait.
 Unleash them gradually and consistently.
 Enjoy your student’s energy and enthusiasm.

 Need some help figuring out what to do after the first day?